sstrecker/uf65/README.md

 https://github.com/sstrecker/uf65/blob/main/LaTeX-Package-UF65.zip

-## If you need assistance with using the LNI document class ...
+## If you need assistance using the LNI document class ...

 The LNI LaTeX document class is well-documented with current documentation at: